calm water

 Soon you will be able to upgrade to our premium version for more adjustable inputs and retirement simulations for all periods, see sample screenshots under development.

+See Retirement Input screenshot below.
 First you select your expected number of years your retirement resources must last.
-Then input your estimated TSP/401K balance at retirement and your expected high-three average salary.
+Then input your estimated TSP/401K balance at retirement and your expected pre-retirement high-three average salary.
 Then select your state income tax rate.

 After that you can enter specific expenses, like a mortgage payment, that may end during retirement.
 You can also enter specific pension and social security info.
 And finally you can add up to two additional revenue streams, like rental property or dividends.